Cooperative Governance, Leadership and Innovation in Hybrid Enterprise

 A person draws a tree diagram with the word "CUES" on a whiteboard while explaining to another person; a presentation is displayed on a screen in the background.

-This program leverages and incorporates case studies, best practices and a comparative analysis of cooperatives to inform the curriculum, which includes topics on law, finance, innovation and board and member engagement.
+This program leverages original case studies and emerging best practices from top-performing hybrids to inform the curriculum, which includes topics in law, finance, marketing, leadership, innovation and board and member engagement.
 Participants in this curated experience will earn a digital certificate at the end of the four days.

 Program Objectives

-• Build on the existing management skills of participants and advance capabilities in cooperative governance, leadership and innovation
+• Integrate leading-edge cases in cooperative governance, leadership and innovation

 Faculty